 3. Canarian potatoes (papas arrugadas)

 Who knew a traditional Canarian dish was a simple and delicious potato dish?
 They are just small potatoes boiled in salt water, but they complement each dish (chicken, fish, pork, stews, etc.) really well!
+Another delicious traditional dish in the Canary Islands is Rancho Canario.
+The Canary soup has canarian potatoes in it and makes for a yummy home-style meal.

 4. The wind